hongzq2019/micro_app_demo/README.md

-this is only study micro_demo, project code having contains "yozosoft" only is my early company name, is my free time to write it。 hope you are the same with me !
+this is only study micro_demo for early, project code having contains "yozosoft" only is my early company name, is my free time to write it。 hope you are the same with me !

 1st. filling micro_demo function